massimoksi/Ticker/README.md

 # Ticker 📢🐞⚠💩💣

-Ticker is a simple and funny - yet expressive and configurable - logging library for iOS.
+Ticker is a simple and funny - yet expressive and configurable - logging library for Swift.

 The aim of Ticker is to act as a more expressive replacement for Swift `print` statements during the development of your project.